jqk6/30-Days-Of-cpp/Day 12/Readme.md

 <img src ="/media/gifs/disappoint.gif" width ="220" height ="200">

 **Yeah as a beginner this was my reaction too.**<br>
 **But this is the fun part of journey right?
-You encounter with new things and these new things upgrade your knowlege.**
+You encounter with new things and these new things upgrade your knowlege.💯**

 <img src ="/media/gifs/JimmyYes.gif" width ="220" height ="200">